chiraggupta98/2215000533/Question 2/README.md

-# Calci-affordmed
-Average calculator in http microservice
+#Average calculator in http microservice